-The Australian Charter of Healthcare Rights describes the rights of patients and other people using the Australian health system.
+The Sight Foundation Theatre is committed to providing the best possible patient care.
+As a patient you have certain rights and responsibilities.
+This is outlined in the Australian Charter of Healthcare Rights.
 These rights are essential to make sure that, wherever and whenever care is provided, it is of high quality and is safe.